 |Rogue Fractional Plates (NOT USA-made)||75|

 It could worth taking a look around to see if there’s a company producing locally-made equipment in your own country.
 Not only would you be supporting local craftsmen, but you may even get better quality for the same price because you may save on shipping costs.
 (I’ve bought a handful of made in Canada workout accessories, like my weighted leather dip belt.)

 The barbell garage home gym for women

-Through eleven years of coaching we’ve found that most of the women we’ve coached had very different physique goals compared to men.
+Through twelve years of coaching we’ve found that most of the women we’ve coached had very different physique goals compared to men.
 While men are focusing on doing endless benching and barbell curls for a large chest and biceps, most women we coached wanted to focus on developing their hourglass curves by working on their glutes (butt), toning their core, and maybe a bit of shoulder work, depending on their starting structure, for a bit more upper body strength.

 So, while there may be some similarities for a home gym set-up, women might want to take a look at these pieces of equipment.

 Mini-loop bands are key for doing exercises like mini-loop band walks, band clamshells, and can even be used during glute bridges and other movements for a more intense workout.